OpenPecha/plan_documentation/docs/api/endpoints.md

 ### **Plan Discovery**
 ```
 1. GET /plans → Browse all plans with filtering
-   - Filter by tradition, difficulty, tags
+   - Filter by difficulty, tags, is_active, featured, search
    - Search by title/description
    - Paginated results